AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 ### [dependencies] section

-- Add spaces around the `=` between the crate name and the version.
+- Add spaces around the `=` between crate names and versions.

 - Remove commented dependency at line 9 and 13 and the useless blank line at line 11: